 Byrdie spoke exclusively with Craig on her favorite icy combinations, where they fit into an overall routine, and—most importantly—how you can create your own.

-Craig explains that the idea came at the pandemic’s onset as she began experimenting with different versions of at-home skin icing.
+Craig explains that the idea came at around March 2020 when stay at home orders began to take place.
+(When she began experimenting with different versions of at-home skin icing.)
 A method estheticians swear by, ice used on skin has been a foolproof fix for a puffy face and enlarged pores since Catherine the Great’s time.
 But while ice does constrict capillaries for smooth and luminous skin, pure ice can be harsh, especially in less-experienced hands.
 For this, Craig suggests using frozen coconut milk instead of pure water as a creamy, slushy treat for less-than-perky days.
 “It’s smooth, soothing, and a few minutes is all it takes to revive tired skin,” she tells us.

 No coconut milk?
 No problem.
 You can make your own icy concoction with things you might already have in the kitchen, from antioxidant-packed chamomile tea ideal for those looking for some eczema relief to oat milk and its super-soothing lipid content.
 In fact, even Craig’s round ice molds are repurposed, she shares: “They’re actually whisky ice cube molds my husband uses for his scotch, and I’m never one to waste.”
 For especially sensitive skin, she suggests wrapping the “ice” in a thin towel or cloth to form a protective barrier.